Aziz641455/currency-exchange-project/README.md

 Let's revise the solution, focusing on the purpose of calculating exchange rates and their percentage changes.
-Here's the updated solution with code, detailed steps, and architecture.
+Here's the solution with code, detailed steps, and architecture.

 ### Architecture Overview